milen-patel/LISP/README.md

 The first line maps A to 5 in our current environment's scope.
 The second line is going to assign B a value but while evaluating the arguement, A must be looked up and is evaluted to 5 as a consequence of the previous line.
 If we had not made that previous call, the second line would have crashed the program since A would not have been declared.
 The final line then returns 16.

 ### Lambdas
 The interpreter supports more than basic operations in that there exists functions in the lisp.
-A function takes in zero or more arguements.
+A function takes in zero or more arguements which are all evaluated left to right prior to any execution of the lambda body.
 The function body is a space separated list of lisp commands (there must be atleast one).
 Each of the commands will be evaluated in order and then the return value of applying a lambda will be the result of the last expression evaluated in the body.

 When you apply a lambda (i.e. call a function), a new scope is created as a child of the caller's scope.
 All of the arguements are defined in the child scope and mapped to the evaluated values of the formal parameters from the lambda application.